-Customer Data Platforms and the Omnichannel Consumer
+Patient Data Platforms and the Omnichannel Healthcare Consumer

 Part of the difficulty in engaging with the omnichannel healthcare consumer lies in the data silos that arose as a consequence of the piecemeal deployment of customer engagement technology.
 Healthcare payers and providers adopted disparate point solutions over time as new touchpoints arose.
 The resulting patchwork of technologies meant that no single solution or department could provide a picture of the entire customer.